 - Plan ahead to make the day just as special as the rest of the family birthdays.
 This is hard for us because when Jonathan’s birthday rolls around, we’re all tired of celebrating and ready for our normal routine again.
 However, his enthusiasm helps us get in the mood!

 - Don’t use holiday wrapping paper for birthday gifts!
 Several people were very adamant about this.
 Make the birthday a completely separate event with birthday paper and decorations.

 - Combined gifts are another no-no, although older kids will probably start to appreciate a combined gift if it means that they will be able to get a larger item that they want.
 Keeping a separate budget for birthdays can help with the temptation to combine gifts.
-I’m thinking that cash envelopes might be a good system for us.
-We usually save up cash for Christmas throughout the fall, and now we’ll just add an envelope for Jonathan’s birthday as well.

 - For family members who give a combo gift: If the child notices the combo gifts and the fact that other siblings get a separate gift, it might be worth it to mention the issue to the family member.
 But be understanding of the fact that it’s sometimes tough to buy another gift at the same time.
 One commenter suggested asking the family member to combine gifts for all of the children in the family so that it will be more fair.
 I thought that was a very wise suggestion!

 - Combined gifts are seen by children as unfair, but receiving two rounds of gifts within a few weeks time can also be overwhelming, especially for younger kids.
 It may also be difficult to think of ideas of what to get!
 To avoid this, try doing a family outing or activity on the actual birthday (dinner out or a visit to the zoo, for example), and then do gifts on the child’s half birthday.
 I love this idea, although it hasn’t worked for us.